openstax/accounts-rails/README.md

 check the anonymous status of accounts when doing your account <-> user translations.

-The default `user_provider` assumes the account object and the user object are the same in your application.
+The default `account_user_mapper` assumes the account object and the user object are the same in your application.

 Syncing with Accounts
 ---------------------